 Ex-EAA Captain Arthur Ricketts shared his memories of the engine carrying pod, see here: Memories - The Pod

 In the 21st century we have become used to seeing carbon fibres as the base material for a lot of different objects and even whole aeroplanes.
 This was not the case in the late 60s.
 It wasn't until 1963 that a patent was registered by the RAE at Farnborough for a process that delivered long, stiff and light fibres.
 These could be incorporated into a matrix material to form Carbon Fibre Reinforced Plastics (CFRP) as they are now known.
 By that time the VC10 was already flying and the use of composites in the VC10 design was restricted to panels of glass-fibre reinforced material on for example the flap falsework.
-The VC10 however did play a part in two research projects that led to the common use of the material that we see today.
+The VC10 however did play a part in some research projects that led to the common use of the material that we see today.